siznax/tanuki/README.md

 app.run(debug=True, port=5005)
 ```

-Startup tanuki!
+Startup tanuki in the shell:

 ```shell
 $ workon flask
 (flask)$ python ~/sw/tanuki.py
 ```

-P.S.
+Visit your tanuki in a web browser at: <http://localhost:5001>

 If you want to run tanuki as a WSGI module on your web server, see the tips at [tanuki.siznax.net/help](http://tanuki.siznax.net/help)

-P.P.S.
+### Thanks!

 Tanuki (raccoon) icon courtesy of
 [artrelatedblog](http://artrelatedblog.wordpress.com/2012/08/06/new-pixel-art-avatar/).